What Is TSS (Or Toxic Shock Syndrome)?

 The bacterium that causes Toxic Shock Syndrome is commonly found on the skin, in the nose, armpit, groin or vagina.
 In a very small number of people, certain strains of this organism produce a toxin that can cause TSS.
 Most people have antibodies in their bloodstream to protect them from these toxins.

 Are Tampons Going To Give Me TSS?

 Symptoms of Toxic Shock Syndrome can feel a lot like the flu.
-If you start feeling sick, remove your tampon ASAP and make sure you get to a doctor and tell them you think you might have TSS.
+If you experience any symptoms of TSS from tampons, and start feeling sick, remove your tampon ASAP and make sure you get to a doctor and tell them you think you might have TSS.

 Toxic Shock Syndrome symptoms are:

 - Sudden high temperature (102 degrees F/38.9 degrees C or higher)

 - Muscle aches

 - Fainting or feeling faint when standing up

 Can Anyone Get TSS?